brycewray/hugo-site/content/posts/2021/11/making-tailwind-jit-work-hugo.md

 But that approach, or anything remotely like it, just wouldn't fly in the workaround-equipped Hugo repo.
 Essentially, either (a.)
 Hugo couldn't get past the Tailwind-related part of the `package.json` scripts or (b.)
 Tailwind would ignore anything after the `@import 'tailwindcss/base';` statement.
 Either way, I was hosed.

 A few nights ago, I began to give it another try, and decided that this time I would stay with it until I'd wrestled the SOB to the mat.
 Having done so with only a *little* huffing and puffing, I'll now tell you how I made it work.

-**Time-saving note**: If you just want to see the code without worrying about my explanation thereof, below, check my [`hugo_site` repo](https://github.com/brycewray/hugo_site).
-When I'm building the site on Hugo, as is sometimes the case, that's its home repo.
-However, the `package.json` described below won't necessarily be there, depending on whether the repo is set for Tailwind or Sass.
-{.yellowBox}

 ## Filling in the gaps